damien-jomedia/best_practice_fe/README.md

  </ul>

- <h3>Angular Style Guide<h3>
+ <h3>Angular Style Guide</h3>

- <p>Team should be following a styleguide, pull requests should be rejected if they don't meet the style guide or code standards</p>
+ <p>Team should be following a styleguide, pull requests will be rejected if they don't meet the style guide or code standards</p>

  <ul>
   <li><a href="https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md">Angular 1.* style guide</a></li>